kensproperties/kensproperties.github.io/properties/342ashley.md

 ### Rent

 * Tenant pays rent only, nothing else.
-All utilities are included in the rent.
+All utilities, supplies, cleaning and internet are included in the rent.
 * Rent is competitive and reasonable for the downtown Ann Arbor commercial area.
 * Building is rare and unique so there is not too much to compare it to.